 Very small amounts of fluticasone are actually absorbed into the body, so it isn’t likely to produce any serious or harmful side-effects.
 Side-effects of the medication vary based on the type you use (inhaled, nasal, or topical), but the most common ones (affecting around 1 in 100 people) include:

 It’s best to carry on taking fluticasone if you experience any of these side-effects, but if they are bothering you and/or don’t seem to be disappearing, always speak with your doctor.

 Less common but more serious side-effects of fluticasone (affecting around 1 in 10,000 people) include:

 These signs are more likely to appear in those that have been using fluticasone in high doses for an extended period of time.
 If you are affected by any of these side-effects, inform your doctor immediately.

-While fluticasone can work wonders for treating seasonal or year-round allergies, it is always a good idea to learn about its associated side-effects to determine whether these risks outweigh its benefits.
+While fluticasone can work wonders for treating seasonal or year-round allergies, it is always a good idea to learn about its associated side-effects to determine whether the risks outweigh its benefits.

-If you do experience any of the side-effects mentioned in this article, don’t fret as they’re likely to go away of their own accord, but if they become particularly persistent and problematic, ask your doctor about other medications that can help provide relief from your allergies.
+If you do experience any of the side-effects mentioned in this article, don’t fret as they’re likely to go away without treatment, but if they become particularly persistent and problematic, ask your doctor about other medications that can help provide relief from your allergies.